U.S. Secretary of Energy Jennifer Granholm stands in front of flags with Minister of State Al Kaabi from Qatar while shaking hands.

 Net Zero Producers Forum

 Founded in 2021, this forum leads multilateral collaboration among major hydrocarbon-producing economies to increase the scale and speed of action toward net-zero carbon and methane emissions.
 Canada, Norway, Qatar, Saudi Arabia, and UAE are members of the forum along with the United States.
-The Department hosts monthly steering committee meetings, an annual ministerial, and it is working on next steps and potential projects to announce at COP28.
+The Department hosts monthly steering committee meetings, an annual ministerial, and hosts events along the sidelines of other major conferences, including COP.

 POWER Africa

-Coordinated by USAID, POWER Africa brings together the collective resources of over 170 public and private sector partners to double access to electricity in sub-Saharan Africa.
+Coordinated by USAID, POWER Africa brings together the collective resources of 12 U.S. Government agencies and 170 public and private sector partners to double access to electricity in sub-Saharan Africa.
 The initiative supports African nations’ efforts to electrify the continent, helping more than 600 million people achieve access to sustainable and reliable power, while accounting for and reducing the impact on global carbon and methane emissions.
-The Department, as one of 12 key U.S. interagency partners in this initiative, supports POWER Africa programs on:
+The Department, as a key Power Africa partner since 2015 in this initiative, supports programs on:

 • Geothermal technical training in Kenya and Djibouti